vishalkrishna8/Assignment-dilfoods/README.md

 **Order Checkout:**

 1. Users fill in their details in the form (dummy form for assignment purposes).
-2. Clicking on "Place Order" simulates placing an order.
+2. Clicking on "Pay now" simulates placing an order. -->

 ## Contributing